 AHLT-S 491 Sports and Fitness Internship (1-6 cr.)

-Under the advisement of a faculty member and supervision of a coach/ sports/ fitness specialist, the student will work or otherwise actively participate in a sports and fitness setting.
-(Prerequisites: Declared Health Science major; junior or senior standing or permission of instructor).
+P: Declared Health Science major; junior or senior standing or permission of instructor; 30+ hours of credit.
+Under the advisement of a faculty member and supervision of a coach/sports/fitness specialist, the student will work or otherwise actively participate in a sports and fitness setting.
 May be repeated for credit.
-(P 30 + hours of credits)